 - The ISKCON temple in Delhi is known for its Bhagavad Gita Animatronics, Mahabharata Light and Sound Show, and Ramayana Art Gallery.

 - The ISKCON temple in Delhi also houses the Astounding Bhagavad Gita, which is arguably the largest religious book ever printed.
 The book weighs over 800 kilograms.

 - George Harrison, one of the members of the Beatles, was a follower of the Krishna Consciousness.
 He is believed to have provided financial support to the ISKCON temple in the UK.

-- Abhaya Caranaravinda Bhaktivedanta Swami, the founder of ISKCON, was a family man running a small pharmaceutical business before he renounced the worldly pleasures and took the religious path.
+- Abhaya Caranaravinda Bhaktivedanta Swami, the founder of ISKCON, was a family man running a small pharmaceutical business before he renounced worldly pleasures and took the religious path.

-The ISKCON temples serve as major tourist place in most cities across India.
-Whether you follow the religious beliefs propagated by the organization or not, you can always walk into these elaborate temples and immerse in the spiritual vibe, architectural grandeur, and serenity of the place.
-So next time when you are in any of these cities, don’t forget to include the ISKCON temple in your itinerary.
+The ISKCON temples serve as major tourist places in most cities across India.
+Whether you follow the religious beliefs propagated by the organization or not, you can always walk into these elaborate temples and immerse yourself in the spiritual vibe, architectural grandeur, and serenity of the place.
+So next time you are in any of these cities, don’t forget to include the ISKCON temple in your itinerary.